Leeds' 10 most expensive transfers of all time

 After scoring just seven goals in 34 games for Valencia in the 2019 season, the signing of Rodrigo for a club record fee in 2020 certainly raised some eyebrows among the club’s faithful supporters.

 Unfortunately for the Spanish striker, his record in front of goal didn’t exactly improve in his first season in the Premier League, with just seven goals in 26 league appearances.
-However, Rodrigo continues to start for Bielsa’s side to this day and certainly offers more than just goals for the plucky side.
+In his second campaign, he has fared little better.